saint11/DeadWeight/source/roadmap.md

 - [ ] More gods and prayers
 - [ ] Morale system (for interlude, not battle)
 - [ ] Short video explaining basic rules
+- [ ] "Compatible with Dead Weight" logo